 Home / MOT Retest Cost

-When a UK MOT test ends in a fail, the DVSA free-retest framework gives drivers two routes to a no-fee re-inspection: a free full retest the next working day if the car is left overnight, or a free partial retest within 10 working days if the car comes back to the same garage.
+When a UK MOT test ends in a fail, the DVSA retest rules give drivers two routes to a no-fee re-inspection: leave the vehicle at the test centre for repair and retest within 10 working days, or take it away and return it before the end of the next working day for a partial retest on a listed set of items.
+Take it away and return within 10 working days and the garage can charge a partial retest fee.
 A second test at any other garage costs the standard fee, up to £54.85 on Class 4.

 Retest Cost by Scenario